-2.1 Cruise Transect and Underway Measurements
+2.2 Cruise Transect and Underway Measurements

-2.1.1 Hydrography: A ship survey was completed aboard the RVIB Nathaniel B. Palmer (NBP).
+2.2.1 Hydrography: A ship survey was completed aboard the RVIB Nathaniel B. Palmer (NBP).
 The ship left McMurdo Station on January 19th, 2011 on a 26 day cruise focused primarily on the Northern Shelf across PB and MB (Figure 1).
 Throughout the cruise, underway measurements of temperature and salinity were taken every second with the NBP thermosalinograph at an intake depth of 6.7 m below the surface.
-These data were subsampled every 10 seconds along the ship's track.
 Vertical profiles of velocity were sampled by a ship mounted downward looking 150 KHz Acoustic Doppler Current Profiler (ADCP).
 These shipboard data were processed with the University of Hawaii Data Acquisition System (UHDAS) software.
-Five minute ensembles were collected with a vertical bin resolution of 8 meters.
-Raw depth averaged and depth dependent data were detided using the predicted barotropic tide derived from Ross Sea sub-region of the Oregon Tidal Prediction System (Figure 4; Erofeeva et al., 2005).
+Raw depth averaged and depth dependent data were detided using the predicted barotropic tide derived from Ross Sea sub-region of the Oregon Tidal Prediction System (Erofeeva et al., 2005).

 In addition to the underway data, the ship survey completed 79 stations (Figure 1).
 Over the course of the cruise the ship made 8 repeat transects across PB and MB (Figure 1).
-Along this cross section of the banks we sampled 9 stations; 5 over PB, 3 over MB, and one over Joides Basin (Figure 1).
+Along this southernmost line that crossed both banks, we sampled 9 stations; 5 over PB, 3 over MB, and one over Joides Basin (JB, Figure 1).
 At each station there were at least 3 CTD casts with a maximum of 8 casts sampled at the station over the 400 m isobath along the western slope of PB.
-At each station, at least one full water column profile of the ship's CTD rosette was completed.
 The Sea-Bird CTD mounted on the rosette was calibrated before and after the cruise.
-Our analysis will focus in on a single along bank section from off the shelf to the southern end of PB and the 8 repeat cross-sections across PB, Joides Basin, and MB (Figure 1).
+Our analysis will focus on a single along-bank section from off the shelf to the southern end of PB and the 8 repeat cross-sections across PB, JB, and MB (Figure 1).